 This priority is also about giving schools the opportunity to join and grow the trust.
-The trust is in the process of putting a growth plan together.
+Significant marketing has been undertaken in the year and several schools have indicated a willingness to explore further the potential synergies and opportunities for mutual benefit which joining the trust would provide.